Before chick flicks and rom coms were a dime a dozen, there was Breakfast at Tiffany’s.

 Where to Stay

-While in New York City, stay in something that would be Holly-approved.
+While in New York City, stay somewhere that would be Holly-approved.
 A fan of classic style and luxury, we’re certain that the historic Warwick Hotel will do.
 Aside from the fact that it’s rumored to have been a favorite of Audrey’s, it’s prominent midtown location is within walking distance of many iconic NYC attractions, including Central Park, the MoMa, and Broadway.
-Grab a classically appointed room or suite (hey, it’s your bachelorette) to call home for the weekend and enjoy excellent service, luxe accommodations, room service, and the oh-so-important fully loaded minibar.
+Grab a classically-appointed room or suite (hey, it’s your bachelorette) to call home for the weekend and enjoy excellent service, luxe accommodations, room service, and the oh-so-important fully-loaded minibar.

 What to See & Do

 It’s pretty obvious, but one of your first stops should be the flagship Tiffany & Co. at the corner of Fifth Avenue and 57th Street.
 Throw on your oversize sunnies and rock your hair in a bun as you and your girls grab coffee and croissants, reenacting the iconic scene (it also won’t hurt to head inside and check out the incredible array of iconic fine jewelry and silver).